XAI-360/TSCL/docs/Readme.md

-As can be seen in Fig. 6 the true signal (red) and the reconstructed signal  (blue) are very similar.
-The two positive pairs resemble the global behaviour of the original signal but they are different enough to be used in contrastive learning.Some examples of the generated negative pairs are shown in Fig. 7.
+Some examples of the generated negative pairs are shown in Fig. 7.
 As shown in this figure, the generated negative pairs are semantically different.

 ![Fig. 7](./static/NegativePairs_1.png)